fterdal/ttp-summer-2025/assignments/07-React2.md

 ## Assignment

-Complete the following user stories (bold denotes an MVP/mandatory feature, whereas italics denotes a stretch/optional feature):
+Complete the following user stories.

 As a user, I can:

 - [ ] **visit /books to see a list of the books**